 Outstanding Summer Training in Downtown Boston at the historic Winsor School.

-Come improve your skills with Nike Soccer Camp, right in the heart of Boston!
+Come improve your skills with Nike Soccer Camp, right in the heart of Boston in 2019!
 Campers focus on all aspects of the game including refining fundamental skills and positional work through challenging exercises and scrimmages.

 Instruction is available to boys and girls, ages 8-16, playing at all levels, from beginner to advanced.
 Players are evaluated on the first day and placed in groups on age and ability.
 Improve your skills and meet new friends this summer at the Boston Nike Soccer Camp!